 What Happens During a Sports Physical?

-The physical exam is similar to your annual check-up, but with some added things that relate to playing sports.
-The doctor will focus on the health of your lungs, heart, bones, and joints.
-Your doctor may:
+The physical exam is similar to your annual checkup, but with some added things that relate to playing sports.
+The provider will focus on the health of your lungs, heart, bones, and joints.
+Your provider may:

 - Measure your height and weight

 - Measure your blood pressure and pulse

 - Check your heart, lungs, belly, ears, nose, and throat

 - Check your joints, strength, flexibility, and posture

 - Your diet

 - Your use of drugs, alcohol, and supplements

 - Your menstrual periods if you're a girl or woman